Non-Invasive Vagus Nerve Stimulation for PTSD

 The trial requires that participants continue taking standard medications used to treat PTSD.
 However, if you take anti-inflammatory medications for chronic conditions or medications for chronic pain, you will be excluded from the trial.

-Is non-invasive vagus nerve stimulation safe for humans?
+What prior data suggests that this non-invasive vagus nerve stimulation is safe for PTSD?

 Imanuel R Lerman, MD MSc